stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/vault-csi.md

 ## Option # 1 - Consume vault secret via a volume

-To mount vault secret in volume, you need to do following:
+To mount vault secret in a volume do following:

 - **Step 1**: Add label in serviceaccount so it can be granted vault read access to secret path
      ```